jcsteh/osara/readme.md

 - Reports information concerning track folders
 - Reports adjustments to track mute, solo, arm, input monitor, phase and volume
 - Reports information about items when you navigate to them
-- Reports the edit cursor position when you move by pixel, measure, beat or to the start or end of the project
+- Reports the edit cursor position when you move by measure, beat, pixel, grid unit, note or to the start or end of the project
 - Provides access to various context menus for tracks, items and the time ruler
 - Reports track envelope selection
-- Reports markers when you navigate to them
+- Reports markers when you navigate to them, and optionally reports during project playback
-- Facility to adjust of automatable FX parameters
+- Facility to adjust automatable FX parameters
-- Ability to watch and report track peak meters
+- Ability to watch and report track peak meters, and gain reduction from supported FX
 - Noncontiguous selection of tracks/items
 - Navigation and selection of chords and notes in the MIDI Editor

 ## Requirements
 OSARA requires REAPER 6.44 or later.
-The [SWS/S&M EXTENSION](http://www.sws-extension.org/) is highly recommended and OSARA supports several useful actions from this extension.
+The latest stable release of the [SWS/S&M EXTENSION](http://www.sws-extension.org/) is highly recommended and OSARA supports several useful actions from this extension.

-It has only been tested with the NVDA and VoiceOver screen readers.
+OSARA is tested with NVDA and VoiceOver screen readers during development.
 However, on Windows, OSARA uses Microsoft Active Accessibility (MSAA) and UI Automation (UIA) to communicate information, so it should work with any screen reader which supports this correctly.

 ## Download and Installation